sipgate-io/sipgateio-oauth-node/README.md

 ## Install dependencies
-Navigate to the project's root directory.
+Navigate to the project's root directory and run:

-Run the application:
 ```bash
 $ npm install
 ```